DrkWzrd/FactoryServerApi/README.md

 ```

-I made it as a hobby for managing remotely a server with my friends, don't be harsh.
+I'm new in this, and I made it as a hobby for managing remotely a server with my friends, don't be harsh.

-Feel free to create issues for bugs and improvements.
+Feel free to create issues for bugs and improvements, or fork.